danielpokladek/Destructoids/README.md

-# University Year 1 | Semester 2 - Group Project.
+# University Year 1 | Semester 2 - Group Project

 This is a repository for my first year group project; this is second semester.
 I have worked on this with a group (members below), I have decided to archive it for the purpose of being able to look back at it or continue working on it.